'Putin's chef' among Russians indicted by Mueller

 In 2010, Putin attended the inaugural ceremony of Prigozhin's factory making school lunches outside St. Petersburg which was built on generous loans by a state bank.
 In the Russian capital alone, his company Concord won 1.6 billion rubles ($27 million) in contacts to provide meals at public schools.
 Prigozhin has also organized catering for Kremlin events for several years and has provided catering and utility services to the Russian military.

-The U.S. State Department put Prigozhin on its sanctions list last December along with other individuals for "having materially assisted, sponsored, or provided financial, material, or technological support for, or goods or services in support of, senior officials of the Russian Federation," adding that he has "extensive business dealings" with the Russian Defense Ministry.
+The U.S. Department of State last December put Prigozhin on its sanctions list along with other individuals for "having materially assisted, sponsored, or provided financial, material, or technological support for, or goods or services in support of, senior officials of the Russian Federation," adding that he has "extensive business dealings" with the Russian Defense Ministry.

 Last year, the anti-corruption foundation run by opposition leader Alexei Navalny detailed how firms controlled by Prigozhin broke anti-trust laws by bidding for 23 billion rubles ($387 million) worth in Defense Ministry contracts.
 Prigozhin's companies would have had to face hefty fines and barred from bidding at future auctions, but the anti-trust agency delivered a surprise ruling in November, closing the case and ruling not to fine Prigozhin's firms because they pleaded guilty to the charges.